 What to feed my African greys?

-Absolutely, but small quantities are preferred because of the acidic content that can put their pH out of balance.
+Absolutely, but small quantities are preferring because of the acidic content that can put their pH out of balance.

 A short African grey food list of edible fruits:

-Melon, kiwi, apples, mango & papaya (skins removed), graps, oranges, blueberries, raspberries, and strawberries.
+Melon, kiwi, apples, mango & papaya (skins removed), grapes, oranges, blueberries, raspberries, and strawberries.

 The seeds in apples, apricots, pears, peaches, and cherries, must be removed because of the cyanide in seeds.